smalak/courier-services/README.md

 First run eureka-server, and than other 2 microservices.

-When all service started successfully, database tables should be created run command to create a courier for testing purposes.
+When all service started successfully, database tables should be created.

+Run command to create a courier for testing purposes.

 ```
 curl -L -X POST 'localhost:8083/api/v1/courier' \